 Feel Free is Zadie’s newest book and our theme for the evening is Free to Read, Free To Write.
 Expect a, yes, freewheeling discussion, that takes in censorship, the gift economy for writers and libraries, digital piracy, the effect of social media on free thought — and most of all what it means to write and read freely.

 With our smartphones in our pockets, and our social media accounts, everyone whose literate is a reader and writer now.

 How are we managing this growing freedom?
 What are we reading?
 What are we writing?
 And how is it all framed for us online by the platforms and servers we use?

-Zadie will be reading from “The North West London Blues”, her essay about libraries (yep, she nails why they’re about so much more than free books) and we’ll have a literary auction and lottery, a Q&A and book signing.
+Zadie will be reading from “The North West London Blues”, her essay about libraries (yep, she nails why they’re about so much more than free books) and we’ll have a literary auction and a raffle for a free manuscript evaluation and publication plan, a Q&A and book signing.

 It’s going to be a great event and it’s an important fundraiser for Cricklewood Library.
 There are ways to join in even if you can’t attend on the night — see below for further details.

 I’ve written here before about the sorry story of Cricklewood Library, of which I am a trustee.
 It’s a morality tale around all that is broken in local councils in the UK.

 The fundraising continues, as we now need to transform the empty space we’ve saved (and ceiling, walled and floored) into a vibrant social hub for the community, bringing people together with books and more big ideas.

 Zadie has kindly donated her time to this Free To Read, Free To Write event, as part of that fundraising effort.